-Some of this really works while some of it decidedly doesn’t, the asshat Sherriff drinks the Kool aide way to quickly to be believable, but overall once the terror starts and anarchy begins to explode the show kind of works despite its flaws.
+Some of this really works while some of it decidedly doesn’t, the asshat Sherriff drinks the Kool-Aid way too quickly to be believable, but overall once the terror starts and anarchy begins to grow the show kind of works despite its flaws.
 The changes from the source material are so radical that one can’t honestly say if it’s better or worse than the novella, it’s just too different.
-There was enough interesting stuff going on in this show that despite the problems I had with it I would most likely have visited it for the next season but as the series was not picked up by Spike TV it has become one less show for me to worry about.
+There was enough interesting stuff going on in this show that despite the problems I had with it I would most likely have visited it for the next season but as Spike TV did not pick up the series it has become one less show for me to worry about.

 The Mist (2017) Season One

 This television series is not so much an adaptation of King’s story but an explosive horror/melodrama that expands on what King started.
 At times it works quite well but when it flounders it gets a bit painful.